 Paper money is so 2015.
-Today's mobile payment platforms streamline transactions for consumers by combining cash, credit cards, debit cards and gift cards in one mobile application – you just pull out your phone when you're in the checkout line and tap to pay your bill.
+Today's mobile payment platforms streamline transactions for consumers by combining cash, credit cards, debit cards and gift cards in one mobile application.
+It's easy to pull out your phone when you're in the checkout line and tap to pay your bill.
 But which app should you use?

 What's the best mobile payment app?

-Apple Pay, Google Pay and Samsung Pay are popular options that are compatible with many merchant card readers, credit cards and banks, but there is also Chase Pay, MasterCard PayPass, PayPal and Visa Checkout to consider.
+Apple Pay, Google Pay and Samsung Pay are popular options compatible with many merchant card readers, credit cards and banks.
+Other options include Chase Pay, MasterCard PayPass, PayPal and Visa Checkout.

-While all these platforms serve virtually the same function, each one is slightly different, with its own strengths and weaknesses.
-Despite slow adoption, use of these mobile payment platforms is growing as more merchants adopt the support infrastructure for them, which are mainly NFC-enabled POS systems.
+While all these platforms serve virtually the same function, each is slightly different, with its strengths and weaknesses.
+Despite slow adoption, the best point-of-sale (POS) systems support these mobile payment platforms as more merchants allow for NFC-enabled payments.

-Here's a look at the three top mobile wallets and how they work, and what consumers and entrepreneurs can expect in terms of more widespread adoption.
+We'll take a look at the three top mobile wallets, how they work, and what consumers and entrepreneurs can expect in terms of more widespread adoption.

 Editor's note: Looking for information on POS systems?
 Use the questionnaire below and our vendor partners will contact you to provide you with the information you need: